ryanyuyu/SOCVR-RoomInformation/README.md

 ##How does it work?

 There are no obligations.
 We can't force you to do anything, and we don't want to either.
 The first purpose of the chat room is to have company as you go through the queue.
-Having a group beside you as you take on the queue really helps morals.
+Having a group beside you as you take on the queue really helps morale.
 We are also here to help with questions about what to do.
 Not sure what to do with a review item?
 Post a link and we will take a look at it!

 We are also trying out a new tactic for the queue's filtering.
 By having all members concentrate on a single tag at a time we have a higher chance of completing the review tasks that we process.
 Whoever is leading the event of the day (usually Rene) will give the tag suggestion based off a SEDE query.